Geneva Workers' Compensation Lawyer

 A second option for pursuing compensation after a work-related injury involves filing a lawsuit against a third-party.
 Sometimes workplace accidents and injuries result from someone else’s negligence.
 For example, if a manufacturer produces defective equipment that you were using at work, and it led to you being injured, you can file a lawsuit against that entity.

 Contact Us Today for a Free Case Evaluation

-Regardless of what type of work-related injuries you are suffering from, our team wants to work with you and your family to help you fight for the compensation you deserve.
+Regardless of what type of work-related injuries you are suffering from, our Geneva workers' compensation attorney wants to work with you and your family to help you fight for the compensation you deserve.
 Reach out today for a free consultation.
 During this time, we can hear your story and develop a plan of action that can help you get a favorable outcome.